Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Our Proposed Methods for Mitigating Bias due to Inexact Non-Bipartite Matching

-is the probability that the individual $i2$ received the higher treatment dose $z^{**}$.
-Then, Theorem~\ref{prop: unbiased} shows that the $\widehat{\lambda}^{\text{oracle}}$ is an unbiased estimator for the SATE, even under inexact matching on covariates. \begin{theorem} Assume the treatment dose of each individual is independent before matching, and there are no unobserved covariates.
-Then, the oracle bias-corrected generalized Neyman estimator $\widehat{\lambda}^{\text{oracle}}$ is an unbiased estimator for the SATE (i.e., we have $E[\widehat{\lambda}^{\text{oracle}}]=\lambda$), even under inexact matching. \end{theorem} Proofs for all theorems in this work are shown in the online supplementary materials.
-In the meantime, unless matching is exact, the classic Neyman estimator $\widehat{\lambda}$ that ignored the covariate imbalance information after matching typically will not be an unbiased estimator for the SATE.
-In practice, the true generalized propensity score $f(z\mid \mathbf{x})$ is unknown.
-A sensible strategy is to plug an estimated propensity function $\widehat{f}(z\mid \mathbf{x})$ into the $\widehat{\lambda}^{\text{oracle}}$, which gives us the following bias-corrected generalized Neyman estimator $\widehat{\lambda}^{*}$:
+\begin{Proposition} Assume that the treatment dose of each individual is independent before matching and that there are no unobserved covariates.
+Then, the oracle bias-corrected Neyman estimator $\widehat{\lambda}_{*}$ in \eqref{eqn: oracle bias-corrected estimator} is unbiased for estimating the SATE, i.e., $\mathbb{E}(\widehat{\lambda}_{*}|\mathcal{F}, \mathcal{Z}) =\lambda$, even under inexact matching. \end{Proposition} In contrast, unless under the exact matching, the conventional Neyman estimator $\widehat{\lambda}_{N}$ that ignores the post-matching covariate imbalance should be biased for estimating the SATE $\lambda$.